oroinc/documentation/user_guide/system_config.rst

 Map Options
 ^^^^^^^^^^^
-In *"System → Configuration → General setup → Localization → Map Options"* you can define the **Temperature Unit** and **Wind Speed Unit** used for the map displayed by the address.
+You can define the
+**Temperature Unit** and **Wind Speed Unit** used for the map displayed by the address, in *"System → Configuration → General setup → Localization → Map Options"*

 The default values are Fahrenheit and miles per hour (MPH).